DGgrx/dictionary.py/README.md

 #### This code is inspired by a Udemy python Bootcamp i was enrolled in.
 This dictionary is also my own implementation with some added features.

 ## Required
 - The dicitionary.json file is required to run this code.
-You can also use some other json file with the data format as :\n {"key":"value"} value is a list.
+You can also use some other json file with the data format as : `{"key":"value"}` , where, `value is a list` .

 ```sh
 python3 dictionary.py